microsoft/Build26-LAB510-take-llms-from-prototype-to-production-on-aks/docs/README.md

 ### Complete Auto-Selection Algorithm

-When you omit `spec.provider.name`, the controller evaluates these rules in order:
+When you omit **spec.provider.name**, the controller evaluates these rules in order:

-1. **No GPU requested** → KAITO (only CPU-capable provider), engine auto-selected to `llamacpp`
+1. **No GPU requested** → KAITO (only CPU-capable provider), engine auto-selected to **llamacpp**
-2. **Engine is `trtllm` or `sglang`** → Dynamo (only provider supporting these)
+2. **Engine is trtllm or sglang** → Dynamo (only provider supporting these)
-3. **Engine is `llamacpp`** → KAITO (only llamacpp provider)
+3. **Engine is llamacpp** → KAITO (only llamacpp provider)
 4. **Disaggregated mode** → Dynamo (best disaggregated support)
 5. **Default (GPU + vllm + aggregated)** → Dynamo (GPU inference default)

-The selection reason is always recorded in `status.provider.selectedReason` for full observability.
+The selection reason is always recorded in **status.provider.selectedReason** for full observability.

 ---

-## Appendix B: ArgoCD App of Apps Deep Dive
+## Appendix B: Argo CD App of Apps Deep Dive

 This appendix explains the GitOps pattern used to bootstrap this lab environment.
 The same approach works for production AI inference platforms.

 ### The App of Apps Pattern

-Instead of deploying each component individually, a single "root" ArgoCD Application points to a directory of child Application manifests.
-ArgoCD discovers and syncs all of them automatically:
+Instead of deploying each component individually, a single "root" Argo CD Application points to a directory of child Application manifests.
+Argo CD discovers and syncs all of them automatically:

 ```mermaid
 graph TD